Department of Counseling

 Provides an overview of the history and current trends in professional school counseling, specifically focusing on the role of the professional school counselor within a comprehensive, developmental school counseling program that is based on the American School Counseling Association National Model and applicable state models of school counseling.

 Basic statistical and measurement concepts utilized in testing and test interpretations in schools.
-Emphasis is also placed on the selection, administration, and interpretation of formal and informal assessment procedures that facilitate career, personal/social, and academic development in school settings.
+Emphasis is also placed on the selection, administration, and interpretation of formal and informal assessment procedures that facilitate career, personal/social, and academic development for all students, including those with disabilities and who are English Language Learners, in school settings.
+Prerequisite: None, though this course is limited to students in the School Counseling Program.

 Study of how schools facilitate the career development of students using a comprehensive career guidance program.
 Considers developmentally relevant career strategies such as curriculum, group and individual interventions, decision-making skills, and the processing and use of information.
 Emphasizes how students acquire self- and vocational knowledge, skills, and abilities which lead to effective career decisions.
 Prerequisite: COUN 624.